 \end{proof}

-An alert reader might note that while we have generally steered clear of the traditional approach to rational homotopy through minimal models, we do use the Sullivan model for a fibration here.
-However, we really only needed that the cochains of a total space of a fibration is a twisted tensor product of those on the fiber and base, and Sullivan model theory is the most convenient and well-known reference for this.
-We could just as well have used earlier work of Brown \cite{Brow59} giving this result for simplicial cochains of fibrations, along with a translation to PL cocahins and the easy fact that we can make free models (we did not require minimality).
+An alert reader would note that while we have generally steered clear of the traditional approach to rational homotopy through minimal models, we do use the Sullivan model for a fibration here.
+We only need that the cochains of a total space of a fibration is a twisted tensor product of those on the fiber and base, and we consider Sullivan model theory to be the most convenient and well-known place to reference this fact.
+We could just as well have used earlier work of Brown \cite{Brow59} giving this result for simplicial cochains of fibrations, along with a translation to PL cochains and the fact that we can make free models (we did not require minimality).
 Thus, our work is still independent from the theory of minimal models.

 \begin{lemma} The inclusion $V_F \to \E(\Lambda V_F)$ sending $v$ to $\overtie{v}{\bullet}$ is a quasi-isomorphism. \end{lemma}